List of Big City Greens episodes: Season 2 (2019–21)

+The second season of Big City Greens consists of 30 episodes (58 segments) which are ordered below by their original broadcast order, and not by production number.

 Season 3 (2021–23)

+The third season of Big City Greens consists of 20 episodes (36 segments) which are ordered below by their original broadcast order, and not by production number.

+Season 4 (2023–25)

+The fourth season of Big City Greens consists of 30 episodes, and 20 of which are ordered below by their original broadcast order, and not by production number.

+Film (2024)

 Shorts

 Disney Channel has released several shorts connected with the series on their YouTube channel.
 These include seven Country Kids in the City shorts, twenty-nine Random Rings shorts, seven Road Trip shorts, nine Miss Tilly's Fun Time TV Minute shorts, and several standalone shorts.

 Country Kids in the City (2018)

 These shorts primarily focus on Cricket and Tilly and are no longer than a minute in length.

-Random Rings (2019–23)
+Random Rings (2019–25)

 These shorts feature prank calls by Cricket, and occasionally others, which have been set to Adobe Flash animation.
 The series began crossing over with other Disney Channel shows.

-Big City Greens: Road Trip (2019)
+Big City Greens: Road Trip (2019–25)

+Trip 1

 Tilly wins free tickets to Breakfast Land, a food themed amusement park, and the family go on a long aggravating road trip.
 While the shorts were released separately on television, they were compiled together online.

+Trip 2

+Vasquez offers to drive Cricket, Tilly, & Remy to Croblin Con in his RV, Gloria also comes along to attend Latté Con (which coincidently takes place right next to Croblin Con).

 Miss Tilly's Fun Time TV Minute (2020)

 Based on the episode "Dream Weaver", Tilly hosts her talk show by interviewing Disney Channel stars.
 As stated in the Ariel Martin episode and in between commercials promoting Big City Greens "back-to-back" weeknights for the month of May, these take place within Tilly's dreams and are considered "not canon" with the rest of the series.